TimelordUK/jspurefix/README.md

 ## FIXML

 Please see sample code src/sample/http for an example of how fixml can be used.
-Note regardless of using Ascii or Fixml application code looks very similar for example the client in this case.
+Note regardless of using AsciiChars or Fixml application code looks very similar for example the client in this case.

 ```typescript
   protected onReady (view: MsgView): void {